-Despite this slow progression toward the latest retail analytics and reporting technology, all of the respondents to Jabil and Dimensional Research’s The 2020 Future of Retail Technology study agree that technology innovation is essential to meet the expectations of today’s shoppers.
+Despite this slow progression toward the latest retail analytics and reporting technology, all of the respondents to Jabil and Dimensional Research’s The 2020 Future of Retail Technology study agree that technology innovation is essential to meet the expectations of today’s shoppers and improve store performance.
 Such investments will help stores improve shopping efficiency and deliver a more customized experience.
 In fact, without the right retail technology at hand, ultimate personalization won’t be possible in physical stores.

 Upgrading Brick-and-Mortars for Optimized Retail Data

 Thankfully there is no shortage of technology solutions you can incorporate into your physical store to transform it into a data haven.
 The real question is: where to begin?

 It’s unrealistic to think your physical store’s digital transformation will happen overnight.
 This work requires a well-thought-out plan that includes clear objectives and a clear technology roadmap, along with an ecosystem of partners and vendors who can bring your vision to reality.
 In fact, they may even be a vital asset in building your plan.
 Considering that 93% of retailer decision-makers say that their technology investment plans have evolved in just the last two years, it’s important to bring in your stakeholders into the conversation as early as possible.
-Technology is only one part of your overarching strategy and the solution is not a one-size-fits-all.
+Technology is only one part of your overarching strategy, and the best retail solution is not a one-size-fits-all.